 More Christmas Gnome tutorials You Might Like

 - Christmas Cowboy Gnome – If you want to learn how to make a gnome for Christmas, this Nordic Christmas cowboy nisse is one long, tall drink of water that’s down for the holidays–and you can find everything you need to make him at the craft store!

 - 75+ Christmas Gnome Tutorials – All of the BEST gnome tutorials for the holidays that you’ll find anywhere.
 And I mean ANYWHERE.
 There’s so many free sewing patterns for gnomes, you’ll never run out of ideas.

 - Christmas Gnome Ornaments – Our most popular Scandinavian Christmas gnome tutorial by far, these little tomten are perfect for any Christmas tree!

 Please Save or Share This

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite easy gnome tutorial board on Pinterest.
+Please share it on Facebook or save it to your favorite easy Christmas crafts pin board.